FlawlessNa/Legends/README.md

   - Mobhitting does not cancel movements.
 Movements do not cancel mobhitting (they run concurrently)
   - Tasks with lower priority number still cancel other tasks.
   - Rotation tasks are cancelled by any other tasks.
-  - TODO!! -- Rotation tasks CANNOT be scheduled if a higher priority task is still in queue!!
+  - TODO!! -- Rotation tasks CANNOT be scheduled if a higher priority task is still in queue?
 - [ ] Rotation Fluidity
   - Rotation Generators should continuously fire rotation actions
   - Each new rotation action cancels the previous to take its place.
 Cancellations do not release keys.
   - Each new rotation inserts keyups event at the beginning of their streams depending on KeyState of prev actions
   - Each action mostly consists of keydowns inputs
   - When a new action overwrites the previous and keys change, then keyups are triggered
-  - When Focus Lock changes, keyups are also triggered
+  - When Focus Lock changes, keyups are also triggeredcv
 - [ ] Refactor the controller top-level functions

 ## Performance Branch
 - [ ] Ability to use Multiple clients within a single Engine
   - Need to have multiple instances of EngineData for 1 engine (1 instance per client)
   - Blockers/Unblockers need to be work for each client individually
+- [ ] Ability to only retrieve first action in pathfinding parser instead of entire actions
+- [ ] Look into leveraging psutil for performance monitoring of CPU resources by client/process
+- [ ] Look into "blocked" generators could wait on a mp.Event/Condition semaphore instead of a while loop

 ## Leeching Branch - TODOs
 - [ ] Multi-client blockers